serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

-Here it appears that the kind of `n` can by any kind, but the `PolyKinds` extension and constraint `SomeNameClass n (Maybe a)` causes the kind inference system to infer that `n` must be of kind `Symbol`.
+Here it appears that the kind of `n` can by any kind, but the `PolyKinds` extension and constraint `SomeNameClass n (Maybe a)` causes the kind inference system to infer that type `n` must be of kind `Symbol`.
 And at the call site, in `fn` function, we don't know the kind of `n`.
 If it is of kind `Symbol` then the second instance should be called, but if it something else, then the first instance should be called.
 And this dilemma make GHC give up and throw the error.

 ### The Fix

 We can see the error disappear once we remove the `SomeNameClass n (Maybe a)` constraint from the second instance.
 Alternatively we can keep the constraint and just kind annotate the proxy from the call site.
-For example the following code will fix the error and call the first (general) instance.
+For example the following change to the call site will fix the error and call the first (general) instance.

 ```
 fn :: Proxy (n :: *) -> Maybe Char -> IO ()
 fn p a = printMe p a
 ```
-And the following will call the specific instance.
+And the following will fix it and call the second (specific) instance.

 ```
 fn :: Proxy (n :: Symbol) -> Maybe Char -> IO ()